joecorr/qs-demo-proxy/README.md

 # qs-demo-proxy

-A simple PHP proxy that makes use of the Silex web framework, and the ActiveCampaign PHP API Quickstart.
+A simple PHP proxy that makes use of the Silex web framework, and the ActiveCampaign API docs.

----This proxy is based on the official Active Campaign API PHP Starter Kit found in their repo https://github.com/ActiveCampaign/activecampaign-api-php ---

 ## Notes